 Anyone who’s ever cruised in the Caribbean or Mexico knows how hot a day at sea can get.
 With temperatures routinely hitting 80 degrees and above, being able to cool off onboard your ship is a must.
 And for families with young kids and tweens, nothing beats a cruise ship water park with water slides when it comes to keeping everyone happy and refreshed on days at sea.

-Lots of cruise ships have pools and water slides, but not all of them are a good fit for families with tweens or kids under 10 years old.
+Plenty of cruise ships have pools and water slides, but not all of them are a good fit for families with tweens or kids under 10 years old.
 Pools can get crowded, life guards may not be available, and water slides may be too scary or have height limits.

-1. Splashaway Bay Aqua Park, Royal Caribbean
+Splashaway Bay Aqua Park and Category 6 Water Park on Royal Caribbean

 Splashaway Bay aqua park from Royal Caribbean is an ideal cruise ship water park for tweens or kids under 10 who love to zip down water slides, splash through fountains, or get soaking wet beneath a massive tipping bucket.
+There’s also a Splashaway Bay area for little kids at Royal Caribbean’s private island in the Bahamas, Perfect Day at CocoCay.

 The main attraction at the Splashaway Bay water parks on Royal Caribbean ships are the colorful water slides, the number of which vary by cruise ship.
 Generally, you’ll find one or two larger slides for kids ages six and older (minimum height is 42 inches) and one small slide for the toddlers.
-For the big slide, the maximum weight is 300 lbs.
-There’s also a splash zone with ankle-high water and an array of other water features (think water cannons, whirlpools, and a drench bucket) to get kids wet and laughing.
+For the big slide, the maximum weight is 300 pounds.
+There’s also a splash zone with ankle-high pools of water and an array of other water features (think water cannons, whirlpools, and a drench bucket) to get kids wet and laughing.

-Royal Caribbean cruise ships with a Splashaway Bay water park:
+Royal Caribbean Cruise Ships with a Splashaway Bay Water Park:

 - Adventure of the Seas